 Growth and Prosperity (GAP) Program: Eligible businesses that create at least 10 jobs and locate or expand in a GAP-eligible county (a county that have been designated as economically distressed) may receive a 10-year exemption from state income and franchise taxes.
 Additional incentives include an exemption from real and business personal property taxes as well as sales and use taxes.

-Job Protection Grant: This program provides incentives to companies in “at-risk industries” to encourage them to retain business operations in Mississippi.
+Job Protection Program: This program provides incentives to companies in “at-risk industries” to encourage them to retain business operations in Mississippi.
 Qualifying companies must have operated a business facility in the state for at least 3 years and have had to eliminate jobs or are at risk of doing so as a result of outsourcing.
 Grants must be used to retain jobs and improve productivity.
-The value of the grants cannot exceed 50% of the project costs.
+The program provides for a maximum grant amount per project of $200,000, but the grants cannot exceed 50% of the project costs.

 Mississippi Works Fund Grant: The Mississippi Works Fund is a flexible workforce training incentive that allows Mississippi to proactively meet the training needs of both new and existing employers in the state.
 Designed to provide businesses locating or expanding in the state with additional workforce training resources and help build a more qualified applicant pool in the state, Mississippi Works Fund grants may be used to supplement other training resources the state offers and can help meet training needs that are not met through existing resources.
 Training is conducted through Mississippi’s community college system and other training providers in Mississippi.
 The Mississippi Legislature approved a total of $50 million for the Mississippi Works Fund.